 Drink Fresh, Flavorful Beer at Two of the Region's Best Craft Breweries

 Love beer?
 Check out what's on tap at the Bolton Landing Brewing Company in Bolton Landing or the Northway Brewing Co. in Queensbury, both located a short drive from Lake George.
 Enjoy a juicy and hazy IPA, a crisp lager, a full-bodied stout, or a flight of beer.

 Sip & Sample Award-Winning Wines Right in Lake George Village

 For a nice glass of wine, Adirondack Winery is the place to be this winter.
 They have tasting rooms in Lake George Village and Bolton Landing where you can sample their handcrafted red, white, and semi-sweet, fruit-infused wines.

 Raise a Glass to the Finest Spirits Around

-If you prefer something stronger like whiskey or vodka, then you need to bring your taste buds to Springbrook Hollow Distilling Company in Queensbury or Lake George Distilling Company's shop and tasting room in Lake George Village.
-These two distilleries produce some of the region's highest quality spirits in small batches.
+If you prefer something stronger like whiskey or vodka, then you need to bring your taste buds to Springbrook Hollow Distilling Company in Queensbury.
+This farm distillery produces some of the region's highest quality spirits in small batches.